school510587/BrlIMEHelper/readme.md

 The computer keyboard can emulate braille input from both the current working braille display and "No braille".
 When conflict happens, the precedence is determined by this option.
 On default, gestures provided by the addon take precedence.

 ### Remarks

-1. In IME alphanumeric input mode, the effect of the braille input is determined by NVDA's braille input translation table.
+1. In IME alphanumeric input conversion mode, the effect of the braille input is determined by NVDA's braille input translation table.
 2. The original NVDA behavior of dot 7, dot 8, and dot 7 + dot 8 is preserved in both modes.
 3. The addon do not influence other buttons on a braille display, such as buttons for scrolling and positioning.
 4. Users may manage all above shortcuts via NVDA input gestures dialog and BrlIMEHelper settings dialog.